CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 ## Exercise 1: Preparing a monitoring environment

+In this exercise, you are preparing a monitoring environment by deploying a virtual machine, registering resource providers, and configuring an Azure Log Analytics workspace.

 ### Task 1: Deploy an Azure virtual machine

 In this task, you deploy an Azure VM using a pre-defined ARM template through the Azure Cloud Shell, preparing the environment for monitoring hybrid infrastructure.